zachmayer/kaggleNCAA/README.md

 Now load the tournment from a csv
 ---------------------------------

-This `seed_benchmark_men.csv` is a simple seed-based benchmark I made.
+`seed_benchmark_men.csv` is a simple seed-based benchmark I made.
 Turn it into a bracket with 4 functions:

 -   `parseBracket` to load the data from a .csv
 -   `simTourney` to simulate the tourney (you can also use `walkTourney`).
 Use at least 1000 simulations (more is better).
 One day I will parallelize this =D